davidhin/singularity-example/readme.md

 # Research Project Example

-This is an example project to show the setup of singlarity-based experimental research.
+This is an example project to show the setup of python and singularity-based experimental research.
+The idea is to decouple:

+- Development environment (Singularity)
+- Experimental code (Python module)
+- Path references (based on [this](https://stackoverflow.com/a/50194143/1889006))
+- Data storage (storage folder)
+- Generated outputs (output folder)
+- HPC scripting (hpc folder)

 ### Setup without container (requires gdown)